Spiral (character): Fictional character biography

+Origins

-Rita Wayford is a professional stunt performer who is captured by Mojo after following Longshot into the Mojoverse.
-After being imprisoned for several years, Rita is given extreme physical and mental modifications to convert her into Mojo's loyal subordinate, leaving her with white hair and six arms (two of which are robotic).
+Rita Wayford is a professional human stunt performer who is captured by Mojo after following Longshot into the Mojoverse.
+After her spirit is broken by several years of imprisonment, Rita is subjected to extensive physical surgeries and modification procedures to serve Mojo, becoming a tall and muscular white-haired woman with six arms (two of which are robotic).
 Rita is also trained in dark magic and body modification, allowing her to alter and mutilate others as Mojo had mutilated her.
-Mojo sends Spiral back in time to set into motion the events that led to her former self becoming Spiral.
+Pleased with his new servant, Mojo completes Spiral's transformation by sending her back in time to set into motion the events that led to her former self following Longshot and eventually becoming Spiral.